The best places to save your money: Money market accounts, savings accounts and CDs

 A money market account is considered a deposit account under the Federal Reserve’s Regulation D, so the number of transactions, such as transfers and withdrawals, are limited to six per month.
 There are some transactions, including withdrawing from an ATM or bank teller, that don’t count as one of the six transactions.
-There are also exceptions to the limits.
-Check with your bank to find out its policy.
+There are also exceptions to the limits, so check with your bank to find out its policy.

-Money market accounts used to pay more interest than typical savings accounts, but in the current historically low interest rate environment, the yields are not that different.
+Money market accounts used to pay more interest than typical savings accounts, but in the recent historically low interest rate environment, yields haven’t been much different.
 If you find a money market account with a higher yield, be prepared to maintain a higher minimum balance or hold to another requirement to get the top yield.

 What is a savings account?